Remember the Picturephone?

 But even though I don’t like the DIY idea, I could have appreciated the execution.
 But the execution leaves a lot to be desired too.

-And it didn’t do much for me.
+Worse, it didn’t do much for me.
 My skin wasn’t particularly bright or softer while I was using it.
-It did give me a little glow but it doesn’t even compare to what Skinceuticals CE Ferulic, Paula’s Choice C15 Booster or Indeed Labs Vitamin C24 do for me.
+It did give me a little glow, but it doesn’t even compare to what Skinceuticals CE Ferulic, Paula’s Choice C15 Booster or Indeed Labs Vitamin C24 do for me.

 Sorry Mary Kay.
 I’m going back to Paula’s Choice now.